What is Negative Assurance?

-It should be noted that in order to issue a negative assurance opinion, the examining accountant needs to conduct the review directly and obtain evidence, as opposed to relying on information or evidence provided by third-party sources.
+It should be noted that in order to issue a negative assurance opinion, the examining accountant still needs to conduct the review directly and obtain evidence, as opposed to relying on information or evidence provided by third-party sources.

 Negative Assurance vs. Positive Assurance

 Negative assurance is often compared to positive assurance, which is considered a more reliable form of assurance.